Mairie de Montrouge station

-Mairie de Montrouge (/fr/) is a station of the Paris Métro on line 4 situated in Montrouge.
+Mairie de Montrouge (/fr/) is a station on Line 4 of the Paris Métro in the southern inner suburb of Montrouge.
 Opened in 2013, it was the first new station of Line 4 in almost one hundred years.
-The station served as the southern terminus of Paris Métro Line 4 until January 2022, when the southward extension towards Bagneux opened as part of phase two.
+The station served as the southern terminus of Line 4 until January 2022, when the southward extension towards Bagneux opened as part of phase two.

 Location

 The station is located in Montrouge under the Avenue de la Republique, between Rue Gabriel-Péri and the Place du Marechal-Leclerc.

 History

-Line 4 was one of a few Metro lines that was never extended beyond the Parisian city limits, though an initial extension towards La Vache-Noire was originally planned (but was never carried out).
+Line 4 was one of a few Métro lines that was never extended beyond Paris city limits, though an initial extension towards La Vache-Noire was originally planned (but never carried out).
 Nearly a century after the line's opening, construction of the Montrouge extension commenced, with the new Mairie de Montrouge station opening to passengers on 23 March 2013.

 It was part of the first stage of an extension of Line 4 to Bagneux (which opened on 13 January 2022).
 Such an extension had been planned since 1929, originally via a different route.
 In 2004, the cost of the first section was estimated at €152 million for a length of 780 meters.
 As part of the second stage of the extension, the line reaches Barbara metro station between the Cimetière parisien de Bagneux and the Montrouge fort, and then terminates at Bagneux-Lucie Aubrac station located to the north of the commune.

 In 2018, 7,081,319 passengers passed through the metro station placing it in 45th position for usage of all 302 stations.